iamjoshk/discogs_sync/README.md

 ### Integration Settings

-During integration set up, and later using the settings gear in the integration, you can set the update interval individually for the collection, waitlist, random record, and collection values.
+During integration set up, and later using the settings gear in the integration, you can set the update interval individually for the collection, waitlist, random record, collection values, folders, and lists entities.
 These intervals are in minutes.
 If you disable the automatic updates, then you can use automations to press the refresh buttons and refresh data from each endpoint at any interval you decide.
 You can also always press the buttons for an on-demand update even with automatic updates enabled.

-## Sensors Created
+## Entities Created

 + Collection sensor: A sensor that counts the number of releases in your collection folder.
 + Collection Value sensors: 3 sensors that report the minimum, median, and maximum value of your collection based on Discogs sales.